 Why Should I Choose pyproject.toml over requirements.txt for managing dependencies?

-A requirements.txt file lists packages to install.
-A pyproject.toml file defines a project.
-That distinction shapes how dependencies get managed, how environments stay in sync, and how projects scale over time.
+requirements.txt lists packages to install. pyproject.toml defines a project.
+That distinction shapes how dependencies get managed and how projects scale.

 What requirements.txt does well